dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 These effects are usually more pronounced in smaller companies.
 Say you have a company of 10 engineers.
 3 of these people are founding engineers, with the remaining 7 added over time.
-It would not be surprising if the 3 founding engineers were some very large percentage of the total output, over 50% (at 50% a high performer contributes 16%, other engineers 7%).
+It would not be surprising if the 3 founding engineers were some very large percentage of the total output, sometimes significantly over 50%.
+As an example, at 50% contribution from 3 high performers with a total of 10 engineers, a high performer contributes 16%, other engineers 7%.

 Now lets add a new engineer.
 In theory this should increase the total output by 10%.
 We had `98.5 * 10 = 985 hours per month`.
 Now we have `98.5 * 11 = 1083.5 hours per month`.
-However the new engineer is not familiar with the system and produces at a rate that is 50% of one of the founding engineers (as per the assumptions above).
+However the new engineer is not familiar with the system and produces at a rate that is 50% of one of the founding engineers (as per the example above).
 Additionally the new engineer requires a fairly big time investment in terms of onboarding.
 The new engineer needs to ask 2 questions daily.
-We gained 98.5 hours, but we lost `2 * (( 15+30 ) / 60) * 20 = 30 hours` of question answering time.
+We gained 98.5 hours, but we lost `2 * (( 15 + 30 ) / 60) * 20 = 30 hours` of question answering time.
 The new engineer also needs 2 code reviews per week.
 This comes out to `2 * ((30 + 30) / 60) * 8 = 16 hours` of code review time.

 These 46 hours could in principle be taken from any of the existing engineers, but in reality these tend to hit those who have stayed around for while, which incidentally is also your high performers.
-Again this is because the very same thing that makes them high performers also makes them the best qualified to answer questions and do code reviews.
+This is because the very same thing that makes them high performers also makes them the best qualified to answer questions and do code reviews.
 This means that it takes around two new engineers to completely tap the time budget of an existing engineer.
-So adding those two engineers are essentially a wash.
+Adding those two engineers are essentially a wash.
 Obviously this is a temporary situation, the new engineers should run out of questions to ask eventually and they should also become more productive.
 However if you are doing a bad job of mitigating the effects of scaling your existing engineers will have less then 98 hours and will be hit harder by adding new engineers.
 The questions might also persist for longer thus reducing your ability to scale.

 In conclusion: Interruptions related to onboarding engineers tend to hit your high performers the hardest.
-This means that adding new engineers can be a net negative addition in the short term.
+This means that adding new engineers can easily be a net negative addition in the short term and sometimes even the long term.
 Your ability to scale is highly dependent on your ability to mitigate the effects of scaling.

 # The effects of scaling and time

-So far we have dealt with time and seen how this relates to productivity.
+So far we have dealt with time seen from the perspective of engineers and groups of engineers.
-We are now going to shift gears and take a look at what scaling (or just passing time) does to a company regardless if how you handle the scaling.
+We are now going to take a look at what scaling (or just passing time) does to a company regardless if how you handle the scaling.

 Essentially the below is a list of causes and effects.
 Its not exhaustive.